 For a coal-fueled smoker, we recommend the Dyna-Glo company (as shown in the picture above).
 If you are looking for an electric one, Masterbuilt is your perfect companion.

-You don't want your salmon burned up or smoked up too quickly.
+You don't want your salmon burnt or smoked up too quickly.
 The smoker you use must have a control system, a knob or something with which you can regulate the heat easily in accordance with how quickly or slowly you want to cook the fish.

-You are not going to be smoking salmon for once in your lifetime.
-Besides, fish is not the only food which you will be working on (in the future).
+You are not going to be smoking salmon only.
+Fish is probably not the only food which you will be working on (in the future).
 Therefore, remember that quality comes at a price.
-If you really are passionate about cooking and want to impress your friends and family, spending some bucks won't disappoint you, that's for sure!
+If you really are passionate about cooking and want to impress your friends and family, spending some money on better quality won't disappoint, that's for sure!

 If you don't have kosher salt, you can use pickling salt.
-It is the pure form of granulated salt and is non-iodized with no unnecessary agents.
+It is the pure form of granulated salt and is non-iodized with no additional chemicals.

 You need to put your salmon on something that is non-reactive (glass or plastic), clean and wide enough to accommodate the fish pieces on it without crowding.
 The container you use can be of any size as long as it is not too tall and fits inside your fridge effortlessly.